synfonaut/neuralfm/README.md

 - [ ] Performance optimzations on normalizer...iterative so doesn't need entire data set in memory
 - [ ] Performance optimzations on prediction updater....bulk writer
 - [ ] Performance optimzations on model input size
+- [ ] Performance optimzations on training...it takes a really long time...likely just do load soure dat
+    - [ ] Is there a move to make training a lot more lightweight but only using partial data?
+    - [ ] Is there a move to make training a lot more lightweight but only using partial data?
 - [ ] Custom Colors ...just something a little unique
 - [ ] A few icons here and there would make a big different ("like on the create button")
 - [ ] Loading spinner before side loads (with timout and error message)